-The Department of Health Sciences offers a Graduate Certificate of Exercise Science for Clinicians.
+The Department of Health Sciences offers a Graduate Certificate in Exercise Science for Clinicians.
 Exercise training has been shown to be of therapeutic benefit to patients who have chronic diseases, including but not limited to cardiovascular disease, pulmonary disease, and metabolic disorders.
 Supervised exercises are commonly performed in a variety of settings including hospitals, outpatient clinics, physician’s offices, university laboratories, or hospital-based research facilities.
 Exercise physiologists work in the above settings to create, implement, and evaluate exercise programs.
 Clinicians, such as physicians and nurses, work with exercise physiologists to prescribe individualized exercise to meet the specific clinical needs of their patients.
 Understanding the benefits of exercise, and how exercise plays a role in health promotion and disease prevention/intervention, is only a small part of traditional training of physicians and nurses.
-This Graduate Certificate of Exercise Science for Clinicians will help bridge the knowledge gap between the medical field and the exercise field.
-Additionally, it will help clinicians understand the role of exercise as a proven powerful medicine and a readily available therapy that has demonstrated a high therapeutic effect in a number of chronic disease states with little to no side effects.
+This Graduate Certificate in Exercise Science for Clinicians bridges the knowledge gap between the medical field and the exercise field.
+Additionally, the program helps clinicians understand the role of exercise as a proven, powerful medicine and a readily available therapy that has demonstrated a high therapeutic effect in a number of chronic disease states, with little to no side effects.

-- The curriculum includes course work and experiential learning opportunities for students to develop well-rounded knowledge of the role of physical activity and exercise on health and disease prevention/intervention.
-It covers knowledge of exercise physiology and exercise testing, assessment, and prescription, all of which are major domains of job tasks for a clinical exercise physiologist required by the American College of Sports Medicine (ACSM).
+Experiential learning opportunities are an important feature of this program, providing students with opportunities to develop well-rounded knowledge of the role of physical activity and exercise on health and disease prevention/intervention.
+The curriculum covers knowledge of exercise physiology and exercise testing, assessment, and prescription, all of which are major domains of job tasks for a clinical exercise physiologist required by the American College of Sports Medicine (ACSM).

 Complete all courses and requirements listed below unless otherwise indicated.